Mount Holyoke College: History

-Mount Holyoke was founded in 1837 by Mary Lyon as Mount Holyoke Female Seminary.
-Lyon is considered to have been an innovator in women's education.
-Lyon was a Congregationalist.
 Mount Holyoke Female Seminary was one of several Christian institutions of higher education for young women established during the first half of the 19th century.
-Lyon's contemporaries include Sarah Pierce (Litchfield Female Academy, 1792); Catharine Beecher (Hartford Female Seminary, 1823); Zilpah P. Grant Banister (Ipswich Female Seminary, 1828); and George Washington Doane (St. Mary's Hall, 1837 now called Doane Academy).
 Prior to founding Mount Holyoke, Lyon contributed to the development of both Hartford Female Seminary and Ipswich Female Seminary.
 She was also involved in the creation of Wheaton Female Seminary (now Wheaton College) in 1834.
-Mount Holyoke Female Seminary was chartered as a teaching seminary in 1836 and opened its doors to students on 8 November 1837.
+Mount Holyoke Female Seminary was chartered as a teaching seminary in 1836 and opened its doors to students on November 8, 1837.
 Both Vassar College and Wellesley College were patterned after Mount Holyoke.

 According to historian Amanda Porterfield, Lyon created Mount Holyoke to be "a religious institution that offered a model of Christian society for all to see."
 Students "were required to attend church services, chapel talks, prayer meetings, and Bible study groups.
 Twice a day teachers and students spent time in private devotions.
 Every dorm room had two large lighted closets to give roommates privacy during their devotions".
 Mount Holyoke Female Seminary was the sister school to Andover Seminary.
-Some Andover graduates looked to marry students from the Mount Holyoke Female Seminary before becoming Christian missionaries because the American Board of Commissioners for Foreign Missions (ABCFM) required its missionaries to be married before starting their missions.
-By 1859 there were more than 60 missionary alumnae; by 1887 the school's alumnae comprised one-fifth of all female American missionaries for the ABCFM; and by the end of the century, 248 of its alumnae had entered the mission field.
+By 1859 there were more than 60 missionary alumnae, by 1887 the school's alumnae comprised one-fifth of all female American missionaries for the ABCFM, and by the end of the century, 248 of its alumnae had entered the mission field.

 Collegiate charter

-Mount Holyoke Female Seminary received its collegiate charter in 1888, becoming Mount Holyoke Seminary and College.
+Mount Holyoke Female Seminary received its collegiate charter in 1888, becoming "Mount Holyoke Seminary and College".
 The change in admission from Seminary to College included fundraising by the trustees, an overhaul of the entrance requirements, and course catalog.
 Entrance exams were introduced at this time, scheduled in June or September at the college.
 In 1889, students traveling from the midwest could take these examinations in Freeport, Illinois, and within a few years, this was expanded to other cities.
 Many additions were made to the course catalog, and starting in the 1889 academic year, students could choose to pursue degrees of Bachelor of Arts or Bachelor of Science.
 Within 4 years, the seminary enrollment dropped from 269 to 8.
-In 1893, the seminary course was discontinued, and the new title Mount Holyoke College was authorized.
+In 1893, the seminary course was discontinued, and the new title "Mount Holyoke College" was authorized.